Taking an Austria Christmas market trip is a lot like stepping inside a particularly magical storybook.

-While just about every major European city boasts a Christmas market these days, Germany and Austria got there first, and–if I do say so myself–they still do it best.
+While just about every major European city boasts a Christmas market these days, Germany and Austria got there first, and–if I do say so myself–they still do it best (though places like the villages of Alsace, France are very close contenders).

 There is hardly a more festive way to spend December than heading off on an Austria Christmas market trip, but there’s quite a bit you’ll want to know before you go–and we’ve got it all covered here.